-Al-Baghdadi [35] incorporated the effect of hygro and thermal stresses into non-isothermal three-dimensional CFD model of PEM fuel cell to simulate the hygro and thermal stresses in one part of the fuel cell components, which is the polymer membrane.
-They studied the behaviour of the membrane during the operation of a unit cell.
+Al-Baghdadi [35] incorporated the effect of hygro and thermal stresses into non-isothermal threedimensional CFD model of PEM fuel cell to simulate the hygro and thermal stresses in one part of the fuel cell components, which is the polymer membrane.
+He studied the behaviour of the membrane, the catalyst layers, and the gas diffusion layers during the operation of a unit cell.
 The results showed that the displacement have the highest value in the centre of the membrane near the cathode side inlet area.